aaronralls/aaronralls.github.io/_posts/2019-01-10-how-to-start-a-blog-for-free.md

 These are the things you will need to change to complete the minimal setup.

-For simplicity we will make these changes from the GitHub web page vs a code editor.
+For simplicity, we will make these changes from the GitHub web page vs a code editor.

 I will cover how you can work with your blog on your local computer in another post.